DefinitelyHighmore/pixL/README.md

 # pixL
 String to pixel length converter for the default minecraft font.

+# Download
+Grab the appropriate version from Releases

 # How to use
 * For versions 1.20.2 and above
 * Drop the zip folder directly into your datapacks folder